 - other people who come into contact with, and offer services to, NBCS.

-For job applicants, contractors and visitors personal information we collect and hold will include qualifications, information from referees and child protection related Working with Children Check verification details.
-It can also include sensitive information such as individual’s membership of a professional association or trade union, criminal record, health information, racial or ethnic origin and religious affiliations.
+For job applicants, contractors and visitors, personal information we collect and hold will include qualifications, information from referees and child protection related Working With Children Check verification details.
+It can also include sensitive information such as an individuals membership of a professional association or trade union, criminal record, health information, racial or ethnic origin and religious affiliations.

 - from families directly when they provide relevant details to us at enrolment and annually each year;

 - from families indirectly through emails, meetings, attendance at onsite seminars, telephone conversations and use of our educational services;